matthew-pham/x86_64-Projects/README.md

 <b>x86_64 Projects</b><br />
 I am currently trying to learn the 64 bit version of the x86 assembly language.

-My current project is a postfix notation calculator that prints the result in hexadecimal.
+My current project is a postfix notation calculator that prints the result in hexadecimal and decimal.
 For example, 1 2 + would print 0x03.

 To run:<br />
 Linux:<br />